skyvers/skyve-cookbook/README.md

 #### Using Skyve Script
 You can use Skyve Script with the Skyve online project creator for a new project, or within an existing Skyve application to create additional documents.

-Within an existing Skyve application, the Skyve admin module provides the Document Creator – a user interface for editing Skyve Script.
+Within an existing Skyve application, the Skyve admin module provides the Document Creator - a user interface for editing Skyve Script.
 By placing your markdown in the Input tab, the system will preview the markdown and generated document declaration when you change tab.
 Any errors will be highlighted in red in the Document Preview tab.

 The power of Skyve Script is that you can create it anywhere anytime, on your phone, in notepad or on paper.
-You don’t need a UML modelling application or diagramming tool, but it is sufficient to create a functioning no-code application in Skyve.
+You don't need a UML modelling application or diagramming tool, but it is sufficient to create a functioning no-code application in Skyve.

 While Skyve Script is sophisticated enough to build real no-code applications, it is intended as a rapid development technique and not a replacement for a complete Skyve declaration.
 While the full Skyve declaration standard supports rich domain models sufficient for enterprise scale, sophisticated mission critical systems, Skyve Script will get you to a functioning no-code application in minutes.